MartinaB91/project5-task-app-front/README.md

 # Family Star
 ## About
+Family Star is a mix between a task board and a game that families can use to make ordinary household tasks to something fun.
+Parents can add tasks and family members to the family's shared task board.
+Depending on how challenging or how long time the task takes the parent can adapt how many star points(scores) completion of the task gives.
+The family member that currently has the highest amount of collected star points is the family star(leader).

+Family members can pick a task to complete by assigning themselves at the task.
+When the task is completed, the family member marks the task as done.
+The tasks progress is followed by two scoreboards, one for the family member and one for the whole family.
+In the family member scoreboard, the family member can follow their own progress as it will be updated with information about how many: star points, ongoing tasks and closed tasks the family member has.
+Instead of only containing information about one family member the family’s scoreboard contains information about the progress of the whole family.
+It contains information about: who is the family star, how many tasks there is to-do, completed tasks and ongoing tasks.

+Currently the site contains these categories: Cleaning, Cooking, Homework and Garden Work.

 ## Target Audience
+This website is meant to attract families that wants to find a way to motivate their children to help out at home or wants to make ordinary household tasks to something fun.

+Parents that use this site would like to organize household tasks that needs to be done.
+They want to be able to create tasks that they can share with the rest of the family.

+Children that use this site would like to choose a task to do and then mark it as done when completed.
+Both parents and children want to follow how the family progress with their tasks.

+The main reason for users to revisit the website is because the task managing is intuitive and it’s easy to get an overview of the scores.
+But also, that the page has a nice and playful design and will hopefully make their lives more organized.

 ## Owner Goals
+- This app should be like a mix of a task board and a game, a gamified task board.
+- To create an app that is easy to navigate
+- To create an app that doesn't contain any unnecessary buttons
+- To create an account and fill your task board with tasks should be quickly done without any unnecessary steps
+- The design should be playful with bright colors and happy icons.

 ## Table of Contents
 ## UX
 ### User Stories